A Mile from Home: Plot

-A Mile from Home chronicles the life of a university student, Jude Odaro/Lala (Tope Tedela) who joined a gang in his quest to avenge an injustice meted out to him by Stone, a notorious gangster who forcefully dispossesses him of a precious possession.
+A Mile from Home chronicles the life of a university student, Jude Odaro (Tope Tedela) who joins a gang in his quest to avenge an injustice meted out to him by Stone, a notorious gangster who forcefully dispossesses him of a precious possession.

-Suku (Chiedozie Nzeribe), the Leader of the gang loves him and made him the number two man in the gang.
-Suku introduced him into crime and trusted him with everything he has and control.
-Jude got more committed to the gang and earned a new name, Lala.
-Jude finally yielded to his feeling for, Ivie, Suku's girlfriend and he is willing to die loving her.
+Suku (Chiedozie Nzeribe), the Leader of the gang loves him and makes him the number two man in the gang.
+Suku introduced him into crime and trusts him with everything he has and controls.
+Jude gets more committed to the gang and earns a new name, Lala.
+Jude finally yields to his feelings for, Ivie, Suku's girlfriend and he is willing to die loving her.

-Don Kolo, who was convicted for drug dealing just got out of jail and deported from South Africa.
-He is broke and desperately wants to start his drug business at home. he needs supplies but has no money.
+Don Kolo, who was convicted for drug dealing gets out of jail and is deported from South Africa.
+He is broke and desperately wants to start his drug business at home.
+He needs supplies but has no money.

-Suku and his men got a big supply from their contact Chief Lukas and Don Kolo will do anything to take it from them.
+Suku and his men get a big supply from their contact Chief Lukas and Don Kolo will do anything to take it from them.